So you’re thinking about why you should learn French?

 By the way, if you want to learn French through stories, not rules, my top recommendation for language learners is my Uncovered courses, which teach you through StoryLearning®.
 Click here to find out more and try out the method for free.

-1. French Is A Great Career Move
+1. A Great Career Move

 Let’s start with something practical – if you learn French, it will be a great move for your career.
 France is currently the world’s fifth-largest economy.
 And the French language is the key to doing business there.

-But don’t imagine French is only useful in France.
+But is French useful only in France?

+No!
 It's also widely spoken in:

 - parts of Canada